norvalbv/portfolio/public/blogs/memory.md

 Any time you perform a task on your computer, such as playing a film or a game, your computer will load the data that the CPU needs for those applications into the RAM.
 Memory is much faster than storage, so having data accessible here helps keep the system running quickly.
 RAMs are way faster than storage drives, and CPU caches are much faster again, meaning the storage drives are usually the slowest among all memories used for computing.

-When the storage drive receives the file request, the file is copied from the platter sectors (platter sectors are only in HHD and not SSD) to the drive’s cache and, from there, to the system RAM.
+When the storage drive receives the file request, the file is copied from the platter sectors (platter sectors are only in HHD and not SSD) to the drive's cache and, from there, to the system RAM.
 The CPU manipulates the file into tiny pieces by copying bits of it to the CPU cache and then sends the new version of the data back to the system's RAM.
 When you are done with the file, it gets sent back to the storage that copies it immediately to the storage drive cache and tells you the file is saved.
 When the drive is idle, the cached version of the file is written back to the sectors on the drive.

-All of this caching and copying might make a straightforward process seem complicated, but there’s a very good reason for it - to *reduce the amount of time any single process was waiting for data from another part.*
+All of this caching and copying might make a straightforward process seem complicated, but there's a very good reason for it - to *reduce the amount of time any single process was waiting for data from another part.*

 ### Understanding RAM in Simple Terms

 RAM can be confusing.
 To put it simply, think of it all like maths homework.
 The storage drive is your textbook, it has all the maths problems, formulas, and information you might need stored inside.

-When you’ve got a homework assignment, you write down all the questions and maybe note some of the relevant formulas you’ll use on a blank sheet of paper, that sheet of paper is your RAM.
-At any given moment, you're not thinking about every single problem you’ve written on that paper, but you’ve got near-immediate access to them as needed – no need to flip around in your textbook to find what you need.
+When you've got a homework assignment, you write down all the questions and maybe note some of the relevant formulas you'll use on a blank sheet of paper, that sheet of paper is your RAM.
+At any given moment, you're not thinking about every single problem you've written on that paper, but you've got near-immediate access to them as needed – no need to flip around in your textbook to find what you need.

-When you work on solving one of the problems, you’re thinking about that data right inside your brain, that’s your CPU and cache at work.
+When you work on solving one of the problems, you're thinking about that data right inside your brain, that's your CPU and cache at work.

 ### Dealing with Large Datasets or Files